Real-MullaC/dt_help/en/docs/img_tasks/tools/isocreator/cmdline/scriptref.md

 ### Capture Image (`imagecapture.bat`)

 This script captures a Windows system drive into a WIM file that can be used later.
+In DISMTools 0.7.2 and later, this tool can be launched automatically after Sysprep completes.

 Usage:

-1. Enter the source drive letter (the Windows installation to capture)
+1. Enter the source drive letter (the Windows installation to capture), or an action to perform:
+    - Type `DIM` to run the Driver Installation Module in case you don't see your drives
+    - Type `NET` to map a network share in the environment.
+If successful, it will be used as the destination for the WIM file automatically
+    - Type `WDS` to run the WDS Image Capture wizard.
+This will let you upload the captured image directly to a WDS server
 2. Enter the destination drive letter (where to save the WIM file)
 3. Enter the WIM file name (for example, `install.wim`)
 4. Enter the image name (for example, `Windows 11 Pro`)